edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 4. Our example schedule with some lessons skipped and Q&A explicitly in the agenda

-5. GDPR issues when signing up for teaching demos/community discussions
+5. GDPR issues when signing up for teaching demos/community discussions and leaving email addresses around public Etherpads.